Mukhtar al-Thaqafi: Legacy

-Sunni Muslims hold Mukhtar a liar who claimed prophethood and consider him an enemy of the Alids, who used their name to gain power, and executed Husayn's killers to consolidate his support among pro-Alids.
+Sunni Muslims hold Mukhtar a liar who claimed prophethood and consider him an enemy of the Alids, who used their name to gain power, and executed Husayn's killers to consolidate his support among the pro-Alids.
 According to Wellhausen, although he did not explicitly call himself a prophet, the allegations took root because of his boasting and excessive claims, which he made in the rhymed prose style of ancient Arabian soothsayers.
 Muhammad is reported to have said: "In Thaqif there will be a great liar and destroyer."
 To them, the liar is Mukhtar and the destroyer is al-Hajjaj ibn Yusuf.
 Shia, on the other hand, regard him a sincere partisan of Ali and his family, who avenged the murder of Husayn and his company.
 They maintain that the allegations levelled against him regarding prophethood, his role in the Kaysanites sect, and his lust for power are Umayyad and Zubayrid propaganda.
 Early Shia, however, had a hostile opinion of him, that arose from his attitude toward Hasan and his alleged incompetence during Ibn Aqil's revolt.
 His proclamation of Ibn al-Hanafiyya, a non-Fatimid, may also have contributed to this as most Shia in later times adhered to the Fatimid line of Alids.